rich-strain/README-Generator/includes/README.md

   ## Usage

-  node index.js
+  This is a test example of what you might find in the Usage section of a README file.
+Open your terminal in root of your project folder and execut the following command: “node index.js”.

   ## License
- This project is licensed under the GNU General Public License license.
+ This project is licensed under the MIT license.

   ## Contributing

-  contribution goes here
+  We welcome contributions from the community to help improve this project.
+Please refer to the contribution guidelines provide here.

   ## Tests

-  test goes here
+  To run tests for this project ensure that you have installed the necessary dependencies by running “npm install”.
+You can also run “npm test” to execute the test scripts defined in the package.json file.

   ## Questions

-  You can find me on Github https://github.com/rich-strain.
+  You can find me on Github https://github.com/git-hub-username.
- If you have any questions, feel free to reach out to me at [richardstrain@gmail.com](mailto:richardstrain@gmail.com).
+ If you have any questions, feel free to reach out to me at [student@codingbootcamp.com](mailto:student@codingbootcamp.com).